Internet in Japan: A Guide for Tourists and Expats

 For your mobile internet access, it is common to have a postpaid or prepaid mobile SIM plan.
 Major carriers such as NTT Docomo, SoftBank, au, and Rakuten Mobile provide postpaid contracts, but they may require a residence card, bank account, and a registered address.

-Whether the bank account needs to be Japanese or not depends on the provider.
+Whether the bank account needs to be a Japanese one depends on the provider.

-If you are unsure about how long you will stay in Japan, it is recommended to use prepaid or contract-free SIM plans.
+If you're unsure how long you'll stay in Japan, it's recommended to use prepaid or contract-free SIM plans instead.

 👉See also: How To Get A Japanese Phone Number: A Guide For Foreigners